Rising and Falling Wedge Patterns

 Chart Example

-A bullish Falling Wedge pattern can be seen on the following daily forex chart of Euro/ZAR.
+A bullish Falling Wedge pattern can be seen on the following daily Forex chart of Euro/ZAR.
 The Euro/ZAR reached a high of 14.3115 on October 16, 2014 to form the first peak in a Falling Wedge formation.
 The price then declined to a low of 13.6045 on October 31, 2014 to form a trough before rising to 14.0750 on November 7, 2014, forming the second peak.
 A resistance trendline could then be drawn over the two peaks.
 The price then declined to a low of 13.5103 on November 21, 2014.
 A support trendline could then be drawn connecting the two low points.
 This forms the Falling Wedge as the lower support line is not as steep as the upper resistance line.
 On December4, 2014, the Euro/ZAR broke the upper resistance line at 13.793 and closed above it, giving us an entry signal to long the Euro/ZAR.
 We enter at 13.8645 after the breakout bar had closed above the resistance trendline.
 Our price objective is the height of the widest part of the Wedge, which starts from the peak made on October 16, 2014.
 A line is drawn to the lower support line, giving us a height of approximately 6,325 pips.
 This is added to the breakout point (not our entry point) at 13.7939, giving us a price target of 14.4264 and a potential gain of 5,619 pips!
 A more conservative trader could have the first peak at 14.3115 as a price target for a gain of 4,470 pips.

 Falling Wedge on the Euro/ZAR Chart